cs1302uga/cs1302-tutorials/packages1.md

    ```

-6. Run the program using `javac` with the classpath using `-cp` and include the
+6. Run the program using `java` with the classpath using `-cp` and include the
    fully qualified name (explained below) of the class containing the `main` method:

    ```